Marconi-Lab/evaluation_system/README.md

-# A system to evaluate various TTS model versions
+# A system to evaluate various TTS model versions.
 After several models for a TTS have been built, we made a system to run the evaluation tests and allow us determine which one os best.

 ## How to use